Unsupported Browser

 Frequently Asked Questions about ACS NSQIP Pediatric

-ACS NSQIP Pediatric is a nationally validated, risk-adjusted, outcomes-based approach to measure and improve the quality of surgical care for pediatric patients.
-It employs a prospective, peer-controlled, validated database to quantify 30-day, risk-adjusted surgical outcomes, which provide a valid comparison of outcomes among all hospitals in the program.
-Currently, nearly 60 hospitals use the ACS NSQIP Pediatric tools, analyses, reports, and support to make informed decisions about improving the quality of their care.
+ACS NSQIP Pediatric is a nationally validated, risk-adjusted, outcomes-based approach to measure and improve surgical care for pediatric patients.
+Currently, 60 hospitals use the ACS NSQIP Pediatric tools, analyses, reports, and support to make informed decisions about improving quality of care.

 How can hospitals benefit from implementing ACS NSQIP Pediatric?

-Participating hospitals benefit from access to powerful tools and a proven process to assess and improve their surgical quality; by sharing what they have learned with other participants; and by building on the lessons learned.
-They also have a significant opportunity to reduce costs and improve profit margins by reducing complications.
+By having access to powerful tools and a proven process to assess and improve their surgical quality, hospitals benefit.
+Sites can share what they have learned with other participating sites and build on lessons learned.
+There is also a significant opportunity to reduce costs and improve profit margins by reducing complications.

 How is ACS NSQIP Pediatric different from other quality improvement programs?